 That is why it’s important to keep a maintenance calendar to make sure you routinely service your system so that it keeps performing optimally and lasts longer.
-Simply maintaining your system will not only save you money, it may help prevent an unexpected summer time breakdown that could make you miserable and hot under the collar!
+Simply maintaining your system will not only save you money but may also help prevent an unexpected summertime breakdown that could make you miserable and hot under the collar!

-No homeowner want to wake up to that nightmare, so keeping your precious A/C unit up and running should be your goal.
+No homeowner wants to wake up to that nightmare, so keeping your precious A/C unit up and running should be your goal.